 I wish it could go up to more than 150W, though, as I wanted to use a blender for making frozen margaritas one time and couldn’t because my blender is at 250W.

-What to Look for When Buying a Solar Generator for RV
+What to Look for When Buying an RV Solar Generator

 The RV has become synonymous with traveling as the years have gone by.
 With its hulking size and a premise of space, plus the capabilities of what under its hood, it is no surprise that the RV’s popularity has gone from here and abroad.
 However, even with its size and strength, the RV is still limited in the convenience it can give for further betterment of its accommodation experience.